US to screen airline passengers from China for new illness

 Screeners likely will flag a lot of people with other germs — it is flu season — while missing infections from the new virus.
 Experts believe it may take up to two weeks between the time someone is infected and when they come down with a fever and other symptoms.

-The only time the CDC has done airport screenings was in 2014, when health officials screened thousands of passengers from three West African countries for Ebola but detected no illnesses.
+The only other time the CDC has done airport screenings was in 2014, when health officials screened thousands of passengers from three West African countries for Ebola but detected no illnesses.
 In fact, one passenger who was infected but had no symptoms passed through the screenings and then developed symptoms after arriving in the United States.

 Some have argued measures like this have less to do with good science than with politicians hoping to convince the public that the government is doing something to protect them.